H-Bomb Guinea Pigs! Natives Suffering Decades After New Mexico Tests -

 "At one time I could name ten people who had brain tumors,” said Cordova, who grew up in Tularosa.
 “The town I grew up in is probably about 3,500 people.
 The normal incidence of brain tumors in the [general] population is about one in 5,000.
 So that gives you some idea on the incidence of these things.
 Brain tumors are associated with radiation exposure."

-girlebony asked: Why are you so great?!?!
+girlebony said: Why are you so great?!?!

 Mostly because I have an amazing partner who encourages me to greatness.

 Not Your Average Black Woman: Put a face with the name

 We as a community need to put a face with the name.
 Everyone needs to see what this sociopath, white supremacist, child murderer looks like.